Relaxation…thank you, i’ll take some!

 Next time you’re finding it a challenge to relax, you might like to ask yourself what your forefathers and mothers did after slaying dinner, or trekking across deserts.
 And just maybe, you could sit, stare, look out, and soak up a singular moment, just like they would have done only a few generations ago.
 Zone out, chill out, pleb out, and soak up a bit of nothingness everyday, and see what you discover.

-Tania Rose is a Counsellor, Teaching Artist, Mother, and
+Tania Rose is an Arts Psychotherapist, Teaching Artist, Mother, and

 Author of the book MINDFUL NURTURING — Parenting in thoughtful ways